HalilintarBasyeban/HalilintarBasyeban/README.md

 - 👋 Hi, I’m @HalilintarBasyeban
-- 👀 I’m interested in web programing, front end programming, data science, and back end programming
+- 👀 I’m interested in web programing, and data analytic
-- 🌱 I’m currently learning react js, python, R, and Laravel 8
+- 🌱 I’m currently learning python and Mysql for data analytic
 - 📫 You can contact me at : Halilintarbasyeban@gmail.com

 <!---